 This is actually a tricky question to answer because plain water can already help you lose weight so a Diet Water should offer the same results.
 The Sapporo Diet Water is basically vitamin water that became all the rage a couple of years back.
 Similar to Vitamin Water, Sapporo Diet Water offers no calories and is infused with nutrients and vitamins.

 Does it work though?
-Well, as it with all weight loss diets and products, it won’t work unless you make some changes to your diet and lifestyle.
+Well, as it with all weight-loss diets and products, it won’t work unless you make some changes to your diet and lifestyle.
 Drinking this alone will not give you the desired results.
 You need to put in the hours working out and eating healthy.

-This is exactly the reason why I am on the fence with this type of products.
+This is exactly the reason why I am on the fence with this type of product.
 Why not just drink plain water?
 It’s basically free after all.
 Well, I believe Diet Water might be a good alternative for those who prefer something that would somewhat satisfy their palate.
-It does have a unique flavor to it that might be a nice alternative from drinking plain old water after working out.
+It does have a unique flavor to it that might be a nice alternative to drinking plain old water after working out.

 To answer the question, yes, it does work.
 But do not expect this to be some type of miracle concoction that will magically make you lose weight.
 Think of it as just a simple alternative to plain water.
 If you want something that actually has a taste while is still basically water, Sapporo Diet Water might be something you could be interested in.

 Any Alternatives Available?

 Not surprisingly enough, there are several available ‘diet water’ from different manufacturers available in the market today.
 As you might expect, Sapporo Diet Water is pretty much exclusive here in Japan and is extremely difficult to find anywhere else.
 For those who live in a different country, you might want to check out these alternative diet waters.